-This stylish vintage coin has a weight of 16.7200g, a diameter of 27mm and is struck from 0.900 fine gold, composed of 90 percent gold and 10 percent copper.
+This stylish vintage coin weighs 16.7200g, has a diameter of 27mm, and is struck from 0.900 fine gold, composed of 90 percent gold and 10 percent copper.
 First minted in 1907, these $10 Gold Eagles were produced annually until 1916, then intermittently until 1933, when their production was halted by Executive Order 1602.
 Today no one is quite sure how many of these precious coins exist; a $10 Indian Gold Eagle MS64 from a random year represents a piece of history and a robust investment.
 Collecting $10 Indian Gold Eagles can prove difficult to find, so grab this example from a random year to cradle in the palm of your hand.

 Overview of the Common Date $10 Indian Gold Eagle MS64